floydhub/floyd-docs/docs/home/installing_dependencies.md

 ## Python Dependencies

-Floyd uses pre-defined docker [images](environments.md) to run your projects.
+Floyd uses pre-defined docker [environments](environments.md) to run your projects.
+These are fairly exhaustive and comes with common packages such as NumPy, SciPy, scikit-learn, OpenCV, etc. preinstalled.

 If your code needs additional Python packages to be available at run time, you can add them to a `floyd_requirements.txt` file.
 This is a special file that will be read at runtime and the packages listed here will be installed before